attationin/Millenium-RAT-2/README.md

 # Millenium-RAT, version 2.0☠️
 💎Fully telegram-controlled rat and stealer, second version of the Millenium.
 It is written in another programming language, so the file size is smaller.
 Also, some new features were added here, like a keylogger, user files encryption etc. ✨The price is 15$✨.
 Write to my telegram: <em>**@shinyenigma**</em>.
-You can see all the features below:
+You can see all the features below
+<br /><em>(You can also check the original version of this RAT here: https://github.com/Shinyenigma/Millenium-RAT)</em>
 ## Features
 <br />⭐️ Common :
 <br />🔸 New - smaller file